 6. Conclusion

 Despite the paucity of readily available historical information on wastewater systems in Wales compared to São Paulo, wastewater infrastructure, governance and history were seen to be key drivers in shaping wastewater surveillance programmes.
 Wastewater is predominantly collected through networked systems in both countries, bringing waste to centralised WWTPs, but significant populations also remain off-grid.
-While the off-grid São Paulo populations are primarily in urban irregular settlements, the Welsh off-grid populations are in mostly in upland rural settings, and in both cases, this usually concerns the most deprived demographics.
+While the off-grid populations in São Paulo state are primarily in urban irregular settlements, the Welsh off-grid populations are in mostly in upland rural settings, and in both cases, this usually concerns the most deprived demographics.
 Ease of access to wastewater samples that capture significant, and representative, portions of the population is clearly a determinant of the cost-benefit of a wastewater surveillance programme.
-In Wales with approximately 20 times more WWTPs per person than São Paulo state, access is a clear advantage.
+Wales has an advantage when compared to São Paulo state due to the high WWTP density over a small geographic area and population, allowing samples to be taken easily from smaller populations.
 Besides access challenges, another novel finding is that stakeholder engagement constrains programme design, laboratory methods and data analysis.
 Despite challenges, achieving a near ideal programme, that delivers reliable, high-resolution, and accurate data in near-real-time, is in the domain of the possible.
 Costs involved in implementing such a programme will depend on existing infrastructure as well as the level of data and expertise sharing between stakeholders.
 As the world shifts from pandemic to endemic SARS-CoV-2 levels, surveillance programme funding has come under intense scrutiny.
 Our work indicates that there are clear benefits in maintaining wastewater surveillance programmes and their network of stakeholders over the long-term for pandemic preparedness, but also as they can broaden their applications to other health indicators.

 References